mochoy/personal-site/src/assets/blog/internship_interview_questions/internship_interview_questions.md

 ## General Power Supply
 Assume DC-DC for nearly every question unless specified or implied.
 AC power supplies are rarely brought up during my interviews given their use cases and relevance to my experience.

-- What are some ways to steo up/down voltage?
+- What are some ways to step up/down voltage?
 What about for a power rail?
 - Why shouldn't you use a voltage divider to step down voltage for a power rail?
 - When is a voltage divider applicable to step down voltage?
 - Design a power supply.